Wesley-wsl/day-notes/README.md

 #### Pre-requisites:
 You must have the tools installed:  <a href="">Git</a>, <a href="">Node.js</a>.
+You must have a acount in <a href="https://www.mongodb.com/pt-br">MongoDB</a> to get a connection string.

+Create a file with name: .env, and paste your connection string from MongoDB (Your database) in formate bellow:
+REACT_APP_MONGODB_URI=YourStringHere

 <pre>
 1 - In the terminal, clone the project: